cdwfs/img2ktx/README.md

 It compresses the mipmaps to BC1, BC3, BC7, ETC1, or ASTC with AMD's
 [Compressonator](https://github.com/GPUOpen-Tools/Compressonator/).
 It can also output uncompressed 32-bit RGBA images.
-Compressonator is included as a submodule; remember to pass `--recursive` to `git clone` in order to get it and its dependencies.
+Compressonator is included as a submodule;
+run `git submodule update --init` after cloning.

 It writes the compressed images to a [KTX](https://www.khronos.org/opengles/sdk/tools/KTX/) file.
 If more than one image is provided with identical dimensions, the output KTX file can be either a